pjt9188/Udacity_SDC_Projects/Project3_TrafficSignClassifier/README.md

 | 1.00					| Right-of-way at the next intersection     	|
 | 1.00	      			| Ahead only	      		                    |
 | 1.00				    | Speed limit (30km/h)			                |

-For the first image, the model is almost sure that this is a stop sign (probability of 0.982), and the last images are 100% sure.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?